patricktgriffin/TIME-Seq/README.md

 ## Usage
 The BASH script “analyzeTimeSeq.sh” has been used for sample demultiplexing and subsequently writing mapping / methylation calling scripts for each sample on a computing cluster like the O2 cluster at Harvard Medical School.

-The submission of the BASH script requires several inputs, described in the usage output at the top of the script.
+The submission of the BASH script requires several inputs that should be included in quotes, described in the usage output at the top of the script.
 ```
-analyzeTimeSeq.sh <options> -d <directory> -s <sample_sheet> -p <pool_IDs> -b <clock_BedFile>
+analyzeTimeSeq.sh <options> -d "<directory>" -s "<sample_sheet>" -p "<pool_IDs>" -b "<clock_BedFile>"

 option: -d     directory (required) this is the directory with the folders with fastq files for each pool
 option: -s     format [ .csv ] (required) this is the name of the sample sheet.
 An examples samplesheet is provided: “example_demultiplexing_samplesheet.csv”
-option: -p     parenthesized list (required) this is a list of the pool IDs
+option: -p     parenthesized list (required) this is a list of the pool IDs.
+Separate pool IDs with a space.
 option: -b     bed (required) this is a bed file that must be in the directory ../sinclair/Patrick/methylationClock/captureAnalysis
 option: -e     Either PE for paired-end sequencing or SE for single-end sequencing
 ```
 For each pool name that you provide as input, the script writes a barcode file that works with the sabre software.

 Next, sabre (https://github.com/najoshi/sabre) demultiplexes samples into individual FASTQ files based on the barcode file.
+Example barcode file provided “barcodes_pool.txt”

+After demultiplexing is done, the samples in each pool have a script written for mapping / methylation calling using the “writeScripts_analyzeTimeSeq.R” script.
+This R script uses the provided info and the sample sheet and writes 1 script for each sample in the pool.
+In addition to mapping, processing, and methylation calling (Bismark), the script written by “writeScripts_analyzeTimeSeq.R” also collects and print sample processing stats and overlap with target loci (provided as a .bed file).